vzahorui/vzahorui.github.io/_posts/2023-12-04-imaginary-number.md

 $$e^{i \theta} = \cos(\theta) + i \sin(\theta)$$

 Its derivation involves the use of power series, calculus, and complex analysis.

 Let's start with the exponential function $e^{x}$.
 Using [Taylor series]({{ site.baseurl }}{% link _posts/2020-05-08-taylor-series.md %}) it is possible to represent this function as an infinite sum of polynomials.
 By selecting the point of approximation as 0 we simplify it to Maclaurin series, and the exponential function gets the following form:

 $$e^x = 1 + x + \frac{x^2}{2!} + \frac{x^3}{3!} + \frac{x^4}{4!} + ...$$

-Similarly, let's express the sine and cosine functions via Maclaurin series as well:
+Similarly, let's express the sine and cosine functions by Maclaurin series as well:

 $$\sin(x) = x - \frac{x^3}{3!} + \frac{x^5}{5!} - \frac{x^7}{7!} + ...$$